Botulism toxins, usually consumed in food, can weaken or paralyze muscles.

 Symptoms of Botulism

 The various forms of botulism cause many of the same symptoms:

 Nerve damage by the toxins affects muscle strength but not sensation.
-Also, the mind usually remains clear.
+The mind usually remains clear.

 Typically, after strength is lost in the muscles of the face and head, strength is then gradually lost in the muscles of the arms and legs and in the muscles involved in breathing.
 Muscles become progressively weaker.
-Paralysis of breathing muscles can cause death if mechanical ventilation (use of a machine to assist breathing) is not provided.
+Paralysis of breathing muscles can cause death if mechanical ventilation Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more (use of a machine to assist breathing) is not provided.

 Doctors suspect botulism based on symptoms.
 However, other disorders can cause similar symptoms, so additional information is needed.

 For foodborne botulism, a likely food source provides a clue.
 For example, when botulism occurs in two or more people who ate the same food prepared in the same place, the diagnosis is clearer.
 The diagnosis is confirmed when the toxins are detected in the blood or when the bacteria or toxins are detected in a sample of stool.
 Toxins may also be identified in food that was eaten.

 For wound botulism, doctors ask whether people have had an injury that broke the skin.
 Doctors may inspect the skin for puncture marks suggesting use of an illicit drug.
 The diagnosis is confirmed when the toxins are detected in the blood or when the bacteria are detected in a culture of tissue from the wound.